Niayesh1993/Symmetry/README.md

 I tried to use stubs.
 [Stubs do better in terms of state verification](https://martinfowler.com/articles/mocksArentStubs.html)
 , but I added Mockk for Repository test and show how we can Leverage behavior verification tools in a good way.

+## List & Binary Search

+For keeping data I prefer to use the List data structure, sort all data when receiving it, and for search choose the Binary Search
+BS can search with O(log n) in a sorted list and it has a time efficiency less than linear.